This year can be different. Here's a step-by-step guide to minimizing your turkey day trash.

 All your planning will be for naught if you don’t properly execute your shopping trip.
 Here are some guidelines:

 This will minimize the classic pile-up of leftovers once the meal is done.
 Your fridge should be as close to empty as possible when you make your Thanksgiving shopping trip.
-This will minimize headaches while you’re cooking and give you a shot at having well-organized leftovers.
-You don’t want your turkey day spoils to hide spoiling milk as November turns into December.
+It will make life easier while you're cooking and give you a shot at having well-organized leftovers.
+You don't want your turkey day spoils to hide spoiling milk as November turns into December.

 Shop in your fridge first

-Now that your fridge and pantry is spic-and-span, open everything up and take a good hard look at the food that’s left.
-Definitely run through your recipe-related shopping lists to make sure you don’t already have ingredients you need.
-And if you’ve got a big heap of some food item or another left wilting in your crisper drawer, consider making a last-minute menu alteration in order to incorporate it.
-Remember: you’re probably going to end up ignoring whatever foods are in your fridge in favor of Thanksgiving leftovers.
-It’s worth it to find a way to mix them in.
-Check out these tips for reviving produce that’s past its prime.
+Now that your fridge and pantry is spic-and-span, open everything up and take a good hard look at the food that's left.
+Definitely run through your recipe-related shopping lists to make sure you don't already have ingredients you need.
+And if you've got a big heap of some food item or another left wilting in your crisper drawer, consider making a last-minute menu alteration in order to incorporate it.
+Remember: you're probably going to end up ignoring whatever foods are in your fridge in favor of Thanksgiving leftovers, and they're going to go bad.
+It's worth it to find a way to mix them in.
+Check out these tips for reviving produce that's past its prime.